 A useful way to think about services is as four separate activities: designing, authoring, publishing (or sharing), and using (or consuming).
-The topics in this book about geoprocessing services address the mechanics of authoring, publishing, and using.
-That is, how to use ArcGIS for Desktop and web programming to create and access geoprocessing services and their tasks.
-The design of services—the work they perform, how useful they are, and how they mesh with your suite of applications and your organizational goals, is beyond the scope of this documentation, but you'll find many design tips and ideas throughout the topics in this book.
+The online help about geoprocessing services addresses the mechanics of authoring, publishing, and using.
+That is, how to use ArcGIS Desktop and web programming to create and access geoprocessing services and their tasks.
+The design of services—the work they perform, how useful they are, and how they mesh with your suite of applications and your organizational goals—is beyond the scope of this documentation, but you'll find many design tips and ideas throughout the topics in this help.

 Service and tasks, toolboxes, and tools

-If you have experience with using geoprocessing in ArcGIS for Desktop, you can think of a geoprocessing service as a toolbox and tasks as tools within the toolbox.
+If you have experience with using geoprocessing in ArcGIS Desktop, you can think of a geoprocessing service as a toolbox and tasks as tools in the toolbox.
 The main difference is when you execute a task in a geoprocessing service, it executes on the server computer, using resources of the server computer.
-In fact, using a service and its tasks in ArcGIS for Desktop is so similar to using a toolbox and its tools that you may not notice the difference.

-A geoprocessing service, like a toolbox, is just a container; it doesn't perform any processing.
-However, there are properties of a service, such as whether results are to be drawn with a corresponding map service, execution mode, number of processes, the locations to write data, and so on, that are inherited by all tasks within the service.
+A geoprocessing service, like a toolbox, is a container; it doesn't perform any processing.
+However, there are properties of a service—such as whether results are to be drawn with a corresponding map service, execution mode, number of processes, the locations to write data, and so on—that are inherited by all tasks within the service.

 When discussing geoprocessing services and tasks, it's easy to blur the distinction between a service and the tasks within, especially if a service contains only one task.
 In casual conversation, equating a service and a task is common and doesn't (usually) cause confusion.
 But throughout this documentation, the distinction between service and task is always made.